Jinlong-He/TaskDroid/semantics.md

 - else if there exists a task S which `Aft(S) = Aft(B)`, return the first S.
 - else, return null.

+#### 2.2.3 How to Operate on Task
+There are six operations on task as followed:

+- Pop(): Remove the top activity in the task.
+- Push(A): Add the instance of A into task.
+- ClearTop(A): Pop() until the top of the task is the instance of A.
+- ClearTask(A): Pop() until the task is empty, and Push(A).
+- Move2Top(A): Move the first instance of A to the top of task.
+- Undo():

+Android multitasking mechanism will choose one of operations to operate on task according to the factors.

+#### 2.2.4 How to Operate on Task